chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% endhighlight %}

 - liberal use of <code>@includes</code>
-- these reference <code>@mixins</code> that are defined in the variables section of the SASS
+- these reference <code>@mixins</code> that are defined in the variables section of the SCSS

 {% highlight scss %}
 @mixin breakpoint($width) {